Jaytailor15/global-time-zone/README.md

-# Global Time Zone Application

 ## 🌐 Global Time Zone Application

-A modern web application providing an intuitive interface for exploring and managing time zones worldwide.
+A modern React web application providing an intuitive interface for exploring and managing time zones worldwide.
 The app is designed with performance and user experience in mind, allowing users to easily navigate time zones, filter them by country or alphabet, and manage their favorites.

 ---